im85288/skin.xperience1080plusplus/README.md

-Xperience1080 ARCTIC
+Xperience1080ArcticPlusPlus
 ====================

-A modification of Black's xperience1080 skin.
+A modification by im85288 of jurialmunkey's modification of Black's xperience1080 skin.
-Modification by jurialmunkey.
-Inspired heavily by Hitcher's Alaska skins.